VladyslavaTrubikhina/photo-studio-booking/README.md

 kinds of applications are Gmail, Netflix, WhatsApp Web and Google Docs.

 The foundations for these types of applications are laid by Javascript.
 This programming language is built into every browser.
-Therefor, this module will put a lot of emphasis on Javascript.
+Therefore, this module will put a lot of emphasis on Javascript.
 We will be using it client-side (within the browser) as well as server-side (using Node.js).

 Though Web Basics started out as web browser applications this is no longer the case.
 Several frameworks have been developed to allow web technology to be used on mobile devices such as [React native](https://reactnative.dev/).
 Also using [Electron](https://www.electronjs.org/) it is possible to build a desktop application.
 For example Twitch and Discord were built with Electron.

 ## Template